hugoocoto/vicel/docs/vicel_reference.typ

 )

 == Mouse support
 Despite the early development idea was to create a fully mouseless experience, some users may find convenient to do some actions with their mouse.
 It can be enabled setting the option #smallcaps("window.use_mouse") to #smallcaps("true").

 This is an experimental feature.
-At the time of writing, the cursor follows the mouse and you can drag and drop cell values using left click (drop on press, drag on release).
+At the time of writing, the cursor follows the mouse and you can drag and drop cell values using left click (drag on press, drop on release).

+Left click over a cell enters insert mode.
+If you click on a cell, its name would be appended to input.
+If you press the mouse over the cell A and move to the cell B and then release the left button, the range A:B would be written.

 == Configuration